-If you are research student you may be required to undertake appropriate research training provided within the University.
+The part-time DPhil regulations normally require a minimum of four years' part-time study, equivalent to two years' full-time, up to a maximum of eight years part-time study.
+If you are a research student you may be required to undertake appropriate research training provided within the department.
 In addition, you will be strongly encouraged to participate in seminars and informal meetings with staff and other researchers.
-The major commitment of time will be to individual study and research, involving wide and intense reading, data collection and analysis, and writing.
+The major commitment of your time will be to individual study and research.